-There is no set frequency with which the must meett is at the discretion of the hairperson to convene meetings as he or she deems necessary for the efficient performance of functions.
-Meetings are not open to the public but minutes are taken and decisions are usually made public. there is no consensus on matters arising at a meeting, decisions are made by a majority vote by members present. only two members are present, the determination of questions postponed to a full meeting.
+There is no set frequency with which the AEC must meet; it is at the discretion of the chairperson to convene meetings as he or she deems necessary for the efficient performance of AEC functions.
+Meetings are not open to the public, but minutes are taken, and decisions are usually made public.
+If there is no consensus on matters arising at a meeting, decisions are made by a majority vote by members present.
+If only two members are present, the determination of questions is postponed to a full meeting.

-MandatePowersResponsibilities
+Mandate, Powers and Responsibilities

-The AEC has one primary outcome for which it is funded namely to maintain an impartial and independent electoral system for eligible through active electoral roll, efficient delivery of polling services and targeted education and public awareness programs (AEC 2012) mandate derived from the Commonwealth Electoral Act 1918.
-The s organized into three service areas: electoral roll management management and support services and education and communication.
+The AEC has one primary outcome for which it is funded – namely, to maintain an impartial and independent electoral system for eligible electors through active management of the electoral roll, efficient delivery of polling services and targeted education and public awareness programs (AEC 2012) – a mandate derived from the Commonwealth Electoral Act 1918.
+The AEC is organized into three service areas: electoral roll management, electoral management and support services, and education and communication.
 Its core business functions include:

 Managing the Commonwealth electoral roll

-Conducting elections and referendums, including industrial and fee-for-service elections and protectedaction ballots
+Conducting elections and referendums, including industrial and fee-for-service elections and protected-action ballots

 Educating and informing the community about electoral rights and responsibilities